TariqullslamHridoy/TariqullslamHridoy/README.md

 ## About Me

 Hello!
 I'm **Md.
-Tariqul Islam**, a Cyber Security Specialist, Ethical Hacker, and OSINT Expert with 7+ years of experience in Cyber Security, Open Source Intelligence (OSINT), and Digital Forensics.
-I've worked with top organizations, including the **FBI** (OSINT Officer, FD-B27140), and have led security initiatives for companies worldwide.
+Tariqul Islam**, a Cyber Security Specialist, Ethical Hacker, and OSINT Expert with 7+ years of experience in Cyber Security, Open Source Intelligence (OSINT).

 I’m passionate about cybersecurity, protecting businesses from threats, and leveraging OSINT to uncover actionable insights.
 I believe in continuous learning and sharing knowledge with others through platforms like **YouTube**, **Patreon**, and **Telegram**.